At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life

 The medication can control allergy symptoms from 12-24 hours once it is administered.
 However, this means that the allergy medication will need to be given at a consistent rate and once we inform you about its potential adverse reactions, which we’ll talk more about below, may leave you feeling cautious about using this medication.

 Benefits of Apoquel for Dogs

 The most appealing part of Apoquel for dogs is how quickly it begins to work.
 It's hard not to like the idea of Fido being itch-free within a mere four hours.

 Understanding How Apoquel Works

 Scientifically speaking, Apoquel is referred to as a selective Janus kinase inhibitor (or JAK).
 JAKs control the immune system's response to itchy sensations.

 Signs that Fido Has Allergies

-Your dog may be suffering from allergies for a ride array of reasons.
+Your dog may be suffering from allergies for a lot of reasons.
 Most commonly, dog allergies are caused by environmental allergens, food allergies, and conditions like canine atopic dermatitis.

 - Obsessive scratching